-The last ten years of my college teaching, GIS (Google Earth) simply transformed my classes.
+The last ten years of my college teaching, GIS (Google Earth variety) simply transformed my classes.
 Most lecture sessions I had the lights half down and Google Earth up and running on the screen.
 Students still had to do classic research papers in my class, but I insisted they give Google Earth presentations on them to the class (one two-hour computer lab session was usually enough to equip them with the basic tools).
-Never in my 45-year-long career had students really paid attention to other students’ presentations until then.
+Never in my decades-long career had students really paid much attention to other students’ presentations until then.
 I think it was the visuality of GIS that grabbed them; the spatial relationships they viewed almost always explained a lot about the historical story being told.

 Recently Google has retrenched somewhat in this educational domain.
 In January of 2018 they discontinued the Panoramio icons where users posted their pictures at a given latitude and longitude.
 With the loss of Panoramio went perhaps a fifth of my thousands and thousands of Google Earth-based footnotes, because I had created Placemarks to direct students to those very photos.
 Google was in the process of migrating to Google Maps Photos.
 So I spent the spring of 2018 redoing all fourteen folders (.kmz files), trying to find pictures in Google Maps Photos to replace ones from Panoramio, or when unavailable, photos from some website.
-Then the Google Earth Community site was turned over to for-profit folks, and I lost the place I posted the fourteen Google Earth folders for my textbook.
+Then the Google Earth Community site was turned over to for-profit folks, and I lost the place where I posted the fourteen Google Earth folders for my textbook.